mlswg/mls-architecture/draft-ietf-mls-architecture.md

 ### Compromise of AEAD key material

-In some circumpstances, adversaries may have access to specific AEAD keys and nonces which protect an Application or a Group Operation message.
+In some circumstances, adversaries may have access to specific AEAD keys and nonces which protect an Application or a Group Operation message.
 While this is a very weak kind of compromise, it can be realistic in cases of implementation vulnerabilities where only part